vegaprotocol/feedback/CODE_OF_CONDUCT.md

 * 'Shilling' or advertising on behalf of other projects
 * Discriminatory content or inflammatory remarks
 * Impersonation or spreading inaccurate information
-* Attepmts to phish or scam other members of the community
+* Attempts to phish or scam other members of the community

 ## Our Responsibilities

-Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behaviour.

 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions